maayaikeda/covid_case_prediction/README.md

 To prevent unnecessary increases deaths, governments need to react promptly to indications of case numbers increasing sharply.
 Can we predict case rises in advance?

-When case numbers are looked at closely in each state, we see that cases start rising sharply 3-4 weeks prior they reach their peaks (Case numbers in Florida is plotted blow as an example.
+When case numbers are looked at closely in each state, I noticed that cases start rising sharply 3-4 weeks prior they reach their peaks (Case numbers in Florida is plotted blow as an example.
 Vertical line marks 3 weeks before the peak).

 ![Florida](/images/Florida.png)

 Therefore, perhaps case numbers and the slope of case rise can be used to predict the number of cases 3 weeks in the future.
-I applied

-k-nearest neighbor
+I applied k-nearest neighbor